 What’s the best way to send money to Nigeria?

-Online money transfer providers typically offer the strongest exchange rates and lowest fees on money transfers to Nigeria.
-Some offer transfers straight to Nigerian bank accounts, while others allow the money to be picked up in Nigerian naira in person.
+Online money transfer providers usually offer the strongest exchange rates and lowest fees on money transfers to Nigeria.
+Some offer transfers straight to Nigerian bank accounts, while others allow the money to be picked up in US dollars in person.
 PayPal, banks and other options are available but come with high fees, weak rates and longer turnaround times.

 Digital money transfer services

+Restrictions in Nigeria make it difficult to send naira for cash pickup, so you’ll need to send US dollars.
 Services like MoneyGram allow you to transfer cash for pickup at a local branch in Nigeria — often in 15 minutes.
 While it’s a fast way to send money, you’ll pay for the convenience in weak exchange rates and high fees.
-If a cash pickup is necessary, compare MoneyGram to digital services like WorldRemit or XE when possible.
+If a cash pickup is necessary, compare digital services like WorldRemit to MoneyGram to make sure you’re getting a good deal.

 Let’s crunch the numbers: Sending $1,000 to Nigeria

-Let’s say you need to send $1,000 to friends or family.
-Here’s what you might face as far as fees and exchange rates as of May 4, 2020.
+Let’s say you need to send $1,000 US dollars to friends or family.
+Here’s what you might face as far as fees and exchange rates as of Jan 12, 2021.

 Digital money transfer service